Wolkabout/WolkConnect-Cpp/README.md

 Example Usage
 -------------

-Create a device on WolkAbout IoT platform by importing manifest file `simple-example-manifest.json` located in `examples/simple/`
+Create a device on WolkAbout IoT platform using the Device Type 'Simple example'.
-This manifest fits `simple` example and demonstrates the sending of a temperature sensor reading.
+This type fits `simple` [example](./examples/simple/Application.cpp) and demonstrates the sending of a temperature sensor reading.

 **Establishing connection with WolkAbout IoT platform:**
 ```cpp